LAND NAVIGATIONAL TECHNIQUE: AIMING OFF

 A = A more likely route using a direct bearing from location L to trig pillar but error occurs.
 As you walk you drift to the left of trig pillar and miss the target – a possible situation.

-Aiming off = The best option as the distance required for an accurate compass bearing using route 3 is, in this scenario, around a sixth of the distance using the direct bearing route from location L to the trig pillar objective [D].
+Aiming off = The best option as the distance required for an accurate compass bearing using route 3 is, in this scenario, around a third of the distance using the direct bearing route from location L to the trig pillar objective [D].

 Deploying the Aiming Off technique